Valuable resilience training for military families

 • Set SMART goals

-As a dietitian, I reap the benefits of resilience training as I’m able to help empower my patients and clients to use resiliency skills to take control of their health and wellness.
+As a dietitian, I reap the benefits of resilience training.
+I’m able to help my patients and clients to use resiliency skills to take control of their health and wellness.
 I guide them through a process of setting goals to become the best version of themselves.

 When I’m personally feeling stuck or discouraged, I ask myself if I’m handling adversity with integrity and grace.
 This is my favorite definition of resilience: handling adversity with integrity and grace.